 The last tests were performed with a CAD model of a real oil refinery, rendering all the existing primitives in the model, except for triangle meshes.
-Cylinders, boxes, spheres and dishes exhibit labels and the total amount of rendered objects was 300,000, mostly boxes and cylinders, as shown in Figure 9.
+Cylinders, boxes, spheres and dishes exhibit labels and the total number of rendered objects was 300,000, mostly boxes and cylinders, as shown in Figure 9.
 The texture coordinates of the objects were defined as explained in section IV, being generated automatically depending on the size of the objects and the number of characters of the labels.
 For a fixed camera position, shown in Figure 9 we obtained 17 FPS for a scene with and without labels.
 The results of the tests when navigating the scene with the same camera path for a scene with and without labels can be found in Table 3, which shows that the performance loss was little or none with the use of labels.